-Services provided during the Foundational Program may include limited medication management services, individual, group, and family therapies, and a variety of experiential therapies, including art therapy, meditation, yoga, music therapy, trust-building exercises, and related activities.
+Services provided during the Foundational Program may include limited medication management services, individual and group therapies, psychoeducational classes, family support, and a variety of experiential therapies, including art therapy, meditation, yoga, music therapy, trust-building exercises, and related activities.
 Maximum length of stay in the Foundational Program is 30 days, though each guest’s specific time in the program will be determined by his or her needs and progress.

 Extended Care Program

-To provide optimal support to guests who can benefit from a longer time in treatment, Duffy’s is proud to provide the Extended Relapse Prevention Program.
-This program consists of 60 to 90 days of intensive treatment services, which include, but are not limited to, medication management, individual therapy, group therapy, family therapy, and a variety of experiential therapeutic opportunities.
+To provide optimal support to guests who can benefit from a longer time in treatment, Duffy’s is proud to provide the Extended Care Program, our long-term treatment and relapse prevention treatment track.
+This program consists of 60 to 90 days of intensive treatment services, which include, but are not limited to, medication management, individual therapy, group therapy, family support, and a variety of experiential therapeutic opportunities.
 As is also the case with all other levels of treatment at Duffy’s, care in the Extended Care Program is a highly personalized experience, with significant effort devoted to helping each guest identify and achieve his or her specific treatment objectives.